Chapter Two: Taken By Surprise

 "I wasn't going to attack you at all.
 I was running for the door, but you kept me in here.
 I was simply trying to defend myself."
 Slipping the now repaired device back in its place, she went on, "You didn't give me the impression of trying to seriously injure me.
 I hate that I did so to you."

 Again, no answer.
 She presumed that he simply wasn't going to answer her, so she gave up trying to talk to him.
 Over the next two hours she re-assembled and re-installed her devices throughout the apartment, neither of them speaking.
 The stereo remained on the entire time.
-He was listening to an opera, she realized shortly after he'd turned it on.
-A rather long one, for that matter; through the entire two hours that she spent working, it had been the same one.
+He was listening to an opera, and a rather long one; through the entire time that she spent working, it had been the same one.

 "I'm finished," she said as she installed the last device.
 She got to her feet and looked over at him for the first time since she started.
 It was immediately apparent that he wasn't angry, so that wasn't why he had refused to answer her.
 She was about to say something, but before she could, he asked, "Have you ever listened to Wagner, Ms. Lukashenko?"